soposilverhawk/redseam-clothing/README.md

 ## areas to improve:
 - Handling errors when working with backend data
-- Optimization of context usage (introducing more practical usage of context where necessary)
+- Optimization of context usage (introdWhucing more practical usage of context where necessary)
 - Handling loading states
 - Refactoring practices
 - Possibility to expand on using cookies